 The WARF Named Professorship awards are made possible by the impressive research efforts of UW–Madison faculty and staff.
 Technology arising from these research efforts is licensed by our patent management organization, the Wisconsin Alumni Research Foundation (WARF), to industry.
 Income from successful licenses is returned to the Office of the Vice Chancellor for Research and Graduate Education to fund a variety of research activities throughout the divisions on campus, including these awards.

 A department, a Ph.D. major program unit, or a formally constituted interdepartmental group of six or more faculty members may nominate one faculty member for a Named Professorship award.
+A period of time between named awards is suggested (rather than applying for a WARF Named Professorship just after completing a Kellett award).
 Please feel free to consult your division’s Associate Vice Chancellor (262-1044) with any questions about eligibility or the content of a nomination.